avalanchesass/avalanche/README.md

 [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) is coming and changes the way [how we should build websites](https://mattwilcox.net/web-development/http2-for-front-end-web-developers).
 With HTTP/2 it can be faster to load multiple small files (but only those which are really needed) instead of one big file (with a potential overhead).
-E.g. the pager component isn’t used on most of your pages but the styles are loaded on every request because they are concatenated into one big file.
+Example: the pager component isn’t used on most of your pages but the styles are loaded on every request because they are concatenated into one big file.

 With CSS extraction you can split your styles into multiple separate CSS files.
 This makes it possible to load just the styles you need.
 Amongst other things